Type: Art Therapy

 As a survivor of brain injury, Maureen understands that brain connections need to be rebuilt, especially after experiencing a traumatic event.
 Using the Therapeutic Drawing Series (TDS) approach, Maureen works with her patients by taking a bottoms-up approach to rebuilding sensory pathways that are damaged post-injury or post-trauma.
 Using TDS, Maureen aims to help her patients address emotional distress that may inhibit cognitive functioning.
 With HappyNeuron Pro, Maureen’s patients build the foundations of essential cognitive skills in a digital environment that is easier on the nervous system.
 HappyNeuron Pro has a graphical interface that is designed to be easier on the nervous system, as complex graphics and bright colors can be difficult for patients with neurological disorders to interact with and process.

 A common condition Maureen treats is ADHD.
-With ADHD, patients have anxiety that inhibits them from accessing cognitive functions needed to succeed in an academic or professional setting.
-Maureen will have her patients perform analysis of shapes (AOS) to help them practice skills such as planning and working memory while utilizing auditory processing and sensory processing to make a guided art exercise.
+With ADHD, patients have anxiety that inhibits them from accessing the cognitive functions needed to succeed in an academic or professional setting.
+Maureen will have her patients perform an analysis of shapes (AOS) to help them practice skills such as planning and working memory while utilizing auditory processing and sensory processing to make a guided art exercise.
 This therapeutic technique may help patients be able to remember instructions needed to complete an activity, as well as think about the consequences of their actions before they take them.
 Viewing and using different colors can help calm the nervous system, which can improve cognitive functioning in patients with attention deficit and anxiety disorders.

 “First, I use art therapy with them to calm them down.
 Especially to develop trust with them and assess where they are cognitively and what is the best way to proceed in therapy.
 Then maybe after 3-4 visits, I’ll say “let’s try HappyNeuron Pro”…[the clients] think it’s going to be very easy and silly why we are doing that.
 Then once they are [using HappyNeuron Pro] they go “Oh, this really makes me tired.”
 I have patients who are surprised that they’ve come out of their depression because of this process.”